Disability Insurer Profiles: Guardian

 Assets: $84.1 billion in 2013.

-Notable Policy Features: Guardian policies oftentimes attach a “Residual Disability Rider” to their policies.
+Notable Policy Features: Guardian policies oftentimes attach a “Residual Disability Rider” to their disability policies.
 This rider could impact you in significant ways if you are partially disabled and considering part-time work.
 For instance, the residual disability rider to your policy might contain the following provisions:

 “Income.
 Income means your gross earned income, less business expenses, but before any other deductions.
 It includes salaries, wages, fees, commissions, bonuses, business profits or other payments for your personal services.”